Central Venous Pressure

 A change in CVP (ΔCVP) is determined by the change in volume (ΔV) of blood within the thoracic veins divided by the compliance (Cv) of the veins according to the following equation:

 ΔCVP = ΔV / Cv

 It is important to note for a proper conceptual understanding that the compliance of the large thoracic veins (especially the vena cava) does not undergo large changes.
 Instead, the major site for venous compliance changes is smaller veins located outside of the thorax.
-These smaller veins are can undergo significant compliance changes.
-When the compliance of these veins decreases (e.g., by sympathetic nerve stimulation), constriction of these veins and the resulting increased pressure is transmitted up to the thoracic veins, which increases their volume and therefore pressure.
+These smaller veins can undergo large changes in compliance.
+When the compliance of veins decreases (e.g., by sympathetic nerve stimulation) causing venoconstriction, the pressure within the veins increases and this is transmitted up to the thoracic veins, which increases their volume and pressure.

 Factors Increasing Central Venous Pressure